JibuFilm/point_motion_lidar_importer/README.md

 **Early experimental / alpha development.
 Breaking changes may occur.**

+Currently experimenting with a new feature for cropping geometry across the entire point cloud sequence

+**Camera View Must Be Locked for Successful Render**‼️

-New Features Testing:
+**V1.1.0 New Features**
-- Activitly solving session persistancy
+- ASession persistancy
 - auto-load ply sequence after decoding .pcap